isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2322.md

 ---
-title: Synergix Process Construction and Maintenance - Synergix PCM 3-in-1 ERP Solution (10 users)
+title: Fleet Management System - Pkg 1 - 2 vehicle
 permalink: /productivity-solutions-grant/solutionrepo/solution2322
 ---

 ### Description

-Process Construction & Maintenance (PCM) Solution is tailored to Singapore's Process Industry, mainly Engineering Service Providers (ESPs).
-It's to ensure project cost tracking with integrated procurement flow and allows the information to flow seamlessly between the office & project sites by allowing site manager to update project progress status remotely on mobile with photo evidence as well as maintenance task completion checklists to the clients.
+Track-Asia's FMS enable fleet owners the capability of tracking their fleet at any point of time with the assistance of software (web/mobile) together with GPS Tracker installed in the vehicle.
+Our solution is able to provide comprehensive data based on the collected data that is registered into the backend which will allow business owners to analyze & study.
+Not limiting the software capability for business owner, they can setup their own geo-fencing, scheduling maintenance & servicing.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SynergixTech20210205_Desensitised_Annex_3-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Acecom20200635_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria